Frequently Asked Questions

 Millions of people have learned to fly.
 By the time you are ready for your private pilot certificate, you will be secure in the knowledge that you are a safe and competent pilot.

-Premier Flight Center is FAA 141 approved and accredited in the State of Connecticut.
-We also have VA benefits approval.
 Our large fleet of training aircraft, 7 in all, is maintained to similar high FAA standards as the major airlines.
 This maintenance is completed at our own facility here at Brainard Airport and to help keep the aircraft in tip top condition they can be hangared during bad weather.
 Our school consists of a centralized business office with a large flight planning area and a full window wall so that you can view the runway and aircraft operations.
 There is a large classroom for our structured ground schools, and a lounge area for casual conversation.
 The instructors here at Premier Flight Center are all highly qualified, experienced, and fully FAA certified.
-The FAA knowledge exams, which are required for your license, can be taken right here at Brainard Airport.
+The FAA knowledge exams, which are required for your license, can be taken less than 10 miles away.
 Our pilot shop is well stocked and can supply all of your aviation needs.
 There is ample free parking directly outside the building and all operations take place on one level.
 Finally, and most important of all is you, our student, who we feel should have the best.
 The atmosphere is friendly and the staff is knowledgeable and efficient.
 This all comes together to make your experience a great one, one you want to boast about to your friends.

 Flight training costs vary.
 Fuel prices, maintenance, and insurance costs are but a few of the variables.
 Based on the 40 hour minimum it would cost around $10,000 for the private pilot flight training program.
 Please be aware that most people take between 65 to 75 hours to complete the program.
 You can realistically expect to pay around $15,000.
 Premier Flight Center, LLC makes no guarantee as to the amount of time it will take you to complete the program.